nedelec/cytosim-2017/tutorials/tutorial1.md

 1. Create a new directory and perform all tasks within this directory.
 2. Copy the `play` executable from Cytosim.
 3. Copy the example configuration to a file named `config.cym`
-4. From the console type `./play live` and press `enter.
-This will read `config.sym` and start a live simulation.
+4. In the console type `./play live` and press `enter`.
+This will start a live simulation, that will read its instructions from `config.cym`.

 At any time, you can restart the simulation by pressing `z` on the keyboard.
 This should also be done if you change the configuration file, e.g. as you progress through the tutorial.
 The configuration file `config.cym` for Cytosim is a plain text file, and should be edited using a PLAIN text editor.
 You can use TextEdit, Geany or download TextMate; but do not use Word or Pages.